torildhov/sandefjord-legesenter-booking-system/README.md

   "message": "An error occured while logging out."
 }
 ```
+**Note:** When the user is "logged out" the `<JWT_TOKEN>` must be removed from the `Authorization` header from all used endpoints.
+This is to mimic a real-world scenario where the user's session is terminated and the token is no longer valid.

 ### Appointment management (for patients)
 A user/admin must be logged in/authenticated to access the `/appointments` endpoints.

+To access protected endpoints, include the genereated JWT token in the `Authorization` hader as `Bearer <JWT_TOKEN>`, where `<JWT_TOKEN>` is the token can be found in the body of the response from a sucessful login request at the `/api/auth/login` endpoint.

+For more details on how to add the token in Postman see the [Postman documentation](https://learning.postman.com/docs/sending-requests/authorization/authorization-types/#bearer-token)

 #### Fetch avaiable times slots for booking on a specific date
 **Method:** GET